BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 2. MUST reject any encoded major type 7 values other than `false`, `true`, `null`, and the floating point values.
 {:start="2"}

+## Strings

+dCBOR encoders:

+1. MUST only emit text strings that are in Unicode Normalization Form C (NFC) {{UNICODE-NORM}}.

+dCBOR decoders:

+2. MUST reject any encoded text strings that are not in NFC.

 # CDDL support, Declarative Tag

 Similar to the CDDL {{-CDDL}} support in CDE {{CDE}}, this specification adds two CDDL control operators that can be used to specify that the data items should be encoded in CBOR Common Deterministic Encoding (CDE), with the dCBOR application profile applied as well.